ContextMapper/ddd-cm-tla-sample-application/README.md

 To run the application within your chosen IDE, run the `main` method in the `org.contextmapper.sample.tlas.infrastructure.spring.application.TlaApplication` class.

+_Note:_ Run the Maven build at least once before you import the project into your IDE (Open API generator needs to generate the controllers and DTOs).

 ## arc42 Documentation
 With this sample app we demonstrate how you can use generated diagrams by Context Mapper in your documentation.
 This repo contains an arc42 document written in AsciiDoc.
 The Maven build automatically generates the documentation as a PDF